Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 The Migration toolkit does not transfer all data available in the Kentico Xperience 13 source.
 Xperience by Kentico currently provides a smaller, more focused, set of features, so many objects are not supported for migration.
 Certain types of data are migrated to a suitable alternative or discarded.

-The Migration toolkit only supports content and objects **stored in the database**, except for related binary data on the file system, such as media library files.
+The Migration toolkit only supports content and objects **stored in the database**, ~~except for related binary data on the file system, such as media library files~~🔥commented, media files are supported🔥.
 Code, customizations, and any other types of content need to be migrated manually to the target project and adjusted for Xperience by Kentico.

 Currently, the Migration toolkit supports the following types of data:

-* **Sites**
+* **Sites** 🔥migrated into web site channel entity also all site cultures are included🔥
 * **Content types** (_Page types_ in Kentico Xperience 13)
   * The Migration toolkit attempts to map the _Data type_ and _Form control_ of page type fields to an appropriate equivalent in Xperience by Kentico.
 This is not always possible, and cannot be done for custom data types or form controls.
 We recommend that you check your content type fields after the migration and adjust them if necessary.
-  * Only page types assigned to the migrated site on the source instance are included.
+  * ~~Only page types assigned to the migrated site on the source instance are included.~~ 🔥multi-site support implemented => new web site channel per site instance will be created🔥
   * Xperience by Kentico currently does not support:
     * Macro expressions in page type field default values or other settings.
 Content type fields containing macros will not work correctly after the migration.
     * Page type inheritance.
 You cannot migrate page types that inherit fields from other types.
     * Categories for page type fields.
 Field categories are not migrated with page types.
   * All migrated Content types have the **Page** feature enabled (the migration never creates non-page content items).
 * **Pages**
-  * Xperience by Kentico currently does not support multilingual sites.
-You need to select one culture from which the content of pages is migrated.
+  * ~~Xperience by Kentico currently does not support multilingual sites.
+You need to select one culture from which the content of pages is migrated.~~ 🔥multi culture/multi lang support delivered with this version🔥
-  * Only pages that are **published** on the source instance are migrated.
+  * ~~Only pages that are **published** on the source instance are migrated.~~ 🔥migration of latest draft is included and never published pages are migrated into content items with InitialDraft version state (also archived documents are included)🔥
-  * Includes the **Former URLs** of pages, but not Alternative URLs, which are currently not supported in Xperience by Kentico.
+  * Includes the **Former URLs** of pages, but not Alternative URLs, which are currently not supported in Xperience by Kentico. 🔥former urls still not included🔥
   * Linked pages are currently not supported in Xperience by Kentico.
 The migration creates standard page copies for any linked pages on the source instance.
   * Page permissions (ACLs) are currently not supported in Xperience by Kentico, so are not migrated.
 * **Page attachments**